youngconnorr/Liftify/README.md

 ## Phase 4: Task 2
-An image representation of the events that may be printed out in the console when program is closed after being ran Create record -> saves create event
+An image representation of the events that may be printed out in the console when program is closed after being ran
+- create record -> saves create event
-Remove record -> saves remove event
+- remove record -> saves remove event
 ![image](https://media.github.students.cs.ubc.ca/user/25805/files/041802c1-0493-4206-aaac-4803bc7056dc)